MovieMaker93/MovieMaker93/README.md

 # Next projects

-- Leetcode repository with solutions
-- POC amazon bedrock
+- POC on new cutting-edge tecnologies
-- POC Kubernetes operator with Kubebuilder
+- Training course on Kubernetes